 After a while cracks began to show.

 Jenkins servers become snowflakes.
-More and more important shell script gets pasted into those little textboxes, plugins get installed, and packages are installed on the box.
+More and more important shell script gets pasted into those little textboxes, plugins get installed, and dependencies are installed on the slaves.
 It's possible to try and store this state but Jenkins servers are extremely resistant to being declaratively configured.

 Concourse does not allow any configuration to enter the server that cannot be easily saved away in version control.
 Deleting your Concourse server and bringing it back somewhere else is not and should not be a big deal.
-Builds run inside their own containers so that installing packages on the build machine doesn't pollute other builds.
+Builds run every step in their own containers, with their own dependencies, so workers never need to be configured in the first place.

 Jenkins has no first class support for pipelines.
 There are plugins that add some of this functionality but they never seemed to work perfectly.
 You can set jobs to run before or after others but this becomes error prone and confusing to perform more complex sequence changes.